 2. Do something relaxing

-What relaxes you?
+For those of you with a generalized anxiety disorder, what relaxes you?
 Even if it’s something you feel like is an indulgence, don’t feel guilty turning to it if helps with your anxiety.
 Of course, it’s never worth sacrificing your health when there’s healthier ways to relax.

 What are the things you do, that when you are doing them, you’re in the zone or you feel completely calm?
 For a lot of people, it’s a hobby or past-time.
+And if it gets you into a flow state, you’ll get rid of anxiety quickly.

 Of course, there’s other ways to relax such as taking a vacation or getting a massage.
-Consider trying a sensory deprivation tank (float tank) as well.
+Consider trying a sensory deprivation tank as well.
 It’s a good way to get away from your thoughts and to a serene and relaxing place.

 Whatever you decide, find your relaxing place and visit it often.